TemporalVLM: Video LLMs for Temporal Reasoning in Long Videos: Experiments

 \textbf{Implementation Details.} We follow TimeChat~\cite{ren2024timechat} to use LLaMA-2 7B~\cite{touvron2023llama2} as the LLM, and ViT-G/14 from EVA-CLIP~\cite{sun2023eva} as the image encoder.
-We take InstructBLIP's checkpoints to initialize the image Q-Former, and Video-LLaMA’s~\cite{zhang2023video} checkpoints to initialize the video Q-Former.
-The parameters of the BiLSTM module and projection layers are initialized randomly.
-The LLM is fine-tuned using LoRA~\cite{hu2023lora} with rank 32.
-We use 6 clips and sample 96 frames from each clip.
-We fine-tune our model on a subset of TimeIT~\cite{ren2024timechat} and Valley~\cite{luo2023valley} for 7 epochs on a single 8-A100 (80 GB) machine.
-The parameters of the LLM and image encoder remain frozen throughout the fine-tuning.
-Due to space limits, please refer to the supplementary documentation for more details.
+We take InstructBLIP's~\cite{dai2023instructblipgeneralpurposevisionlanguagemodels} checkpoints to initialize the image Q-Former, and Video-LLaMA’s~\cite{zhang2023video} checkpoints to initialize the video Q-Former.
+We employ pyTorch's~\cite{imambi2021pytorch} multiheaded attention in the fusion module.
+The BiLSTM module includes forward and backward LSTMs with one hidden layer each.
+The BiLSTM and projection layers are initialized randomly, while the LLM and image encoder remain frozen throughout fine-tuning.
+The LLM is fine-tuned using LoRA~\cite{hu2023lora}.
+We fine-tune our model on an 8-A100 (80 GB) machine.
+Please see our supplementary material for more details.

-\textbf{Competing Methods.} We compare our model against state-of-the-art video LLMs, including VideoChat-Embed~\cite{li2023videochat}, Video-LLaMA~\cite{zhang2023video}, Valley~\cite{luo2023valley}, TimeChat~\cite{ren2024timechat}, and LongVLM~\cite{weng2024longvlm}.
-Since the fine-tuned LongVLM model is not available, we replace our time-aware clip encoder and BiLSTM modules with their local and global feature extraction modules respectively while keeping the same image encoder and LLM for fair comparisons, yielding our reimplemented LongVLM model which we use for evaluation.
+\textbf{Competing Methods.} We compare our model against VideoChat-Embed~\cite{li2023videochat}, Video-LLaMA~\cite{zhang2023video}, Valley~\cite{luo2023valley}, TimeChat~\cite{ren2024timechat}, and LongVLM~\cite{weng2024longvlm}.
+Since LongVLM is not trained on TimeIT~\cite{ren2024timechat} and Valley~\cite{luo2023valley} and it is a multi-model pipeline (TimeChat and TemporalVLM are end-to-end), we replace our time-aware clip encoder and BiLSTM with their local and global feature extraction modules respectively while keeping the same image encoder and LLM, yielding our reimplemented LongVLM for evaluation.
+Nevertheless, we compare with the original LongVLM on general video understanding in our supplementary material.